machinat/sociably/website/docs/rendering-messages.md

 ### Fragment

-You may need to send a colections of messages at a time.
+You may need to send a collection of messages at a time.
 To do this, wrap the messages in a `<>...</>` element, like:

 ```js